bipinKrishnan/ml-recipe-book/mlm.md

 The model will have to predict the correct words corresponding to the masks.
 In this way the model will learn about relationship between different words in a sentence.
 The task is some what similar to 'fill in the blanks' type questions that you might have encountered in your high school.

-Now let's look into the dataset that we will be using for this task.
+Now let's prepare the dataset that we will be using for this task.

 ### Preparing the dataset